AInvention: Can an Artificial Intelligence Be An Inventor?

 OK, so the possibility of machines becoming inventive is not only likely, it’s already here.
 Machines are inventing things, daily.
 That ends the discussion, right?
 We should expect all manner of AI inventors to begin cropping up in the patent records, culminating in article after article complaining “are there any decent human inventors any more?!”
 Right?

 Wrong.
 Because the question of who can be an inventor, under the patent laws, is a legal one.
-Just like your dog can’t collect Medicare , your Macbook can’t be named as an inventor in the U.S. patent records.
+Just like your dog can’t collect Medicare, your MacBook Pro can’t be named as an inventor in the U.S. patent records.
 Nor can a business or other entity.
 Under the U.S. Patent laws, only “persons” can be named as an inventor.
-(See, U.S. Constitution Article I, Section 8, Clause 8.)
+(See U.S. Constitution Article I, Section 8, Clause 8.)

 No. AI computer systems can help us innovate, and, dare we say, even “invent” great things, but they will never be recognized as “inventors” legally.
 So, this is actually a relatively simple question, although it doesn’t sound like one at first.
 An AI cannot be named as an inventor of a patent.